malaviya-parth/CN/TransportLayer/AIMD.md

   - 4,5,6 is congestion Avoidance phase (additive increase)
 - In Congestion avoidance phase Wc increases linearly till time out occur or it reaches Wr.
   - Window Size increases 4,5,6,7,8,8,8,...
+- Till now we don't consider case of time out i.e. what if packet is lost or it's ACK is lost [unsuccessful transmission]
+- In this case the AIMD enters 3rd phase called congestion detection [multiplicative decrease]
+- Hence AIMD has 3 phases
+  1. Slow start [ Exponential increase till Wr/2 ]
+  2. Congestion Avoidance [ Additivie increase till Wr or TimeOut or 3 duplicate ACK ]
+  3. Congestion detection [ multiplicative decrease ]
+### Congestion Detection
+- If Congestion Detection is due to Time Out,
+  - New Threshold = Wc/2
+  - Slow start phase is started
+- If Congestion Detection is due to 3 Dup ACKs
+  - New Threshold = Wc/2
+  - Congestion avoidance phase starts from new threshold only.

 ## Question
 After how many RTT Wc = Wr?
 Wr = 8 KB, MSS = 1 KB